chiragsanadhya/chiragsanadhya/README.md

 ## 🚀 About Me

-- 🎓 **B.Tech in Computer Science & Engineering** (Specialization in AI & Data Science) from Maharaja Agrasen Institute of Technology.
+- 🎓 **B.Tech in Computer Science & Engineering** (AI & Data Science) from Maharaja Agrasen Institute of Technology.
-- 💡 Experienced in developing and deploying solutions using **Python, TensorFlow, and cloud technologies**.
+- 💡 Skilled in **Python, TensorFlow, and cloud technologies** with experience in deploying data-driven solutions.
-- 🌟 Actively contributing to the data science community on **Kaggle**, where my projects have received over 60 copies and edits.
+- 🌟 Active Kaggle contributor, with projects receiving over 60 copies and edits.
-- 🛠️ Continuously exploring new technologies and methodologies to enhance my skills and stay updated with the latest trends in AI and machine learning.
+- 🛠️ Always exploring new technologies to stay ahead in AI and machine learning.

 # 📈 GitHub Stats